 Conduct a meet and greet:

-The ideas just don't end here, ask your students about things they would like to try out on the special day.
+The ideas just don't end here, ask your students about things they would like to try out on a special day.
 Include them if they are feasible.
 Spread the joy.
-Here is a quote by Chacha Nehru "Time is not measured by the passing of years but by what one does, what one feels, and what one achieves.".
+Here is a quote by Chacha Nehru "Time is not measured by the passing of years but by what one does, what one feels, and what one achieves."
 So there you are!